dalibo/pg_activity/README.md

 `pg_activity` works locally or remotely.
 In local execution context, to obtain sufficient rights to display system information, the system user running `pg_activity` must be the same user running postgresql server (`postgres` by default), or have more rights like `root`.
-Otherwise, `pg_activity` can fallback to a degraded mode without displaying system information.
-On the same way, PostgreSQL user used to connect to the database must be super-user.
+The PostgreSQL user used to connect to the database must be super-user in order to get as much data as possible.
+Otherwise, `pg_activity` can fall back to a degraded mode where some data like system information or temporary file data are not displayed.

 ex:

     sudo -u postgres pg_activity -U postgres